By Brendalyn King, M.Ed, PCC, Leadership Coach and Community Engagement at Bhavana Learning Group

 Coaching tip: The speaking of declarations will open territory for action in the form of promises and requests.
 This is a large part of our work at Bhavana Learning Group as addressed in our complimentary eBook.

-Brendalyn King serves as Leadership Coach, and supports Community Engagement, Strategic Partnerships at Bhavana Learning Group.
+Brendalyn King, M.Ed, PCC, serves as Leadership Coach, and supports Community Engagement, Strategic Partnerships at Bhavana Learning Group.
 She leads all aspects of program development and delivery.

-As an educator and leadership coach, Brendalyn’s areas of specialty include increasing individual performance and presence as well as employing generative language to align purpose and meaning.
+As an educator and leadership coach, Brendalyn’s areas of specialty include increasing individual performance and presence as well as employing generative communication to align purpose and meaning.